naoufelcre/EvolvingDomains.jl/docs/src/index.md

 # EvolvingDomains.jl

-*A Julia package for evolving domain simulations in the Gridap Ecosystem.*
+*A very minimal Julia package for evolving domain simulations in the Gridap Ecosystem.*